GarretGallo/GarretGallo/README.md

 As a data and analytics engineer, I design scalable data infrastructures by transforming raw and unstructured data into optimized pipelines, warehouses, and analytics-ready models.

-I’ve built end-to-end pipelines with Python and SQL, orchestrated workflows with Apache Airflow, and implemented distributed streaming and transformations with Apache Kafka and Spark.
-I’ve also designed scalable storage solutions across PostgreSQL, MongoDB, DynamoDB, S3, and Redshift, and deliver business-ready insights through Power BI.
+I’ve built complex end-to-end pipelines with Python and Amazon Web Services, as well as orchestrated workflows with Apache Airflow.
+Additionally, I've implemented distributed streaming and transformations with Apache Kafka and Spark.
+I’ve also designed scalable data storage infrastructure across various data lakehouses and warehouses.
+These tools and skills have enabled me to deliver business-ready insights and prepare high-qualilty data for machine learning and AI applications.

-All of the projects I have undertaken have a singular goal in mind – building ETL systems to ensure data quality and proper data infrastructure, as well as empowering people to make better data-driven decisions.

 #